There are loads of wonderful walks in Yorkshire and these ten showcase the region’s most incredible waterfalls.

 Catrigg Force Circular

-If you’re looking for an easygoing waterfall walk through the Yorkshire Dales, make a beeline for Catrigg Force near Stainforth.
+Looking for an easygoing waterfall walk through the Yorkshire Dales?
+Make a beeline for Catrigg Force near Stainforth.
 This route is just 2.4-miles long and takes you across largely easy terrain.
 It starts (and ends, thankfully) outside the Craven Heifer pub.
-From here, you’ll head to the ancient stepping stones that take you across Stainforth Beck.
+From here, you’ll head to the ancient stepping stones across Stainforth Beck.
 The path on the other side takes you up to Catrigg Force, a breathtaking waterfall hidden in a wooded gorge with a 20-foot drop into a step pool.
-Once you’ve admired it fully, you can walk back along Winskill Stones and enjoy stunning views over to Pen-y-ghent.
+Walk back along Winskill Stones and enjoy stunning views of Pen-y-ghent.

 The walk starts at the Craven Heifer, Main Road, Stainforth, Settle, North Yorkshire, BD24 9PB.
 Check out the route.